 Most romantic places to stay: Narrows Escape Rainforest Retreat, Secrets on the Lake, Glass on Glasshouse, Montville Country Cabins

-The Sunshine Coast Hinterland consists of mountainous greenery intermingled with a number of historic and charming towns throughout, and offers those looking to head in from the coast the benefits of a combination of fresh, clean air and some truly stunning views.
+The Sunshine Coast Hinterland consists of mountainous greenery intermingled with a number of historic and charming towns throughout and offers those looking to head in from the coast the benefits of a combination of fresh, clean air and some truly stunning views.

-Great views of the peaks can be seen via a number of walking tracks covering a range of fitness levels, with the more physically adept able to conquer the longest of these – a 6km walk which leads to the area’s best possible vantage point.
+Great views of the peaks can be seen from a number of walking tracks suited to a range of fitness levels, with the more physically adept able to conquer the longest of these, a 6km walk which leads to the area’s best possible vantage point.
 This majestic outlook makes for a beautiful spot for a picnic, and timing your trek to coincide with sunrise or sunset brings with it a wonderful glow that highlights the mountains’ quirky shapes even further.

-Scenery isn’t the only heart-inspiring part of a visit to the Sunshine Coast Hinterland, however, as its culinary aspects also shine.
-The region is interspersed with a variety of vineyards at which to sample a rather extensive list of wines, along with supplementary taste delights such as fudges, cheeses and other delicacies.
+The scenery isn’t the only inspiring part of a visit to the Sunshine Coast Hinterland, as its culinary aspects also shine.
+The region is interspersed with a variety of vineyards at which to sample a rather extensive list of wines, along with supplementary eats such as fudges, cheeses and other delicacies.

-Art galleries, boutiques and unique shops provide the potential for additional distractions, particularly in the main street of hinterland town Montville which offers plenty of charming little spots to browse, while being dotted with colonial-style buildings offering some great views out over the Blackall Range that extend out to the coast.
+Art galleries, boutiques and unique shops provide the potential for additional distractions, particularly in the main street of Montville.
+This town offers plenty of charming little spots to browse and is dotted with colonial-style buildings that offer some great views out over the Blackall Range extending out to the coast.

-Easily reachable from Brisbane and thus ideal for short breaks, and offering an incredibly scenic drive to get there and either relax or take in the beauty of rainforests, waterfalls and mountain views, the Sunshine Coast Hinterland is one of South East QLD’s best kept secrets for a couples getaway.
+Easily reached from Brisbane and ideal for short breaks, the Sunshine Coast Hinterland offers the chance to relax and take in the beauty of rainforests, waterfalls and mountain views, and is one of South East QLD’s best-kept secrets for a couples getaway.

 6. Daylesford, VIC

-Why it’s romantic: Wonderfully clean waters; mineral spas and springs; water meets greenery nature
+Why it’s romantic: Wonderfully clean waters, mineral spas and springs, water meets greenery nature

 Most romantic places to stay: Samadhi Health and Wellness Retreat, Kudos Villas, 65 Main

-The natural backdrop is equally pleasant, as there’s plenty of natural bush scenery to navigate at leisure, while a simple stroll around Lake Daylesford itself is a tranquil spot for a hand-in-hand walking experience.
-The valleys of the Macedon Ranges also make for an impressive panorama that can be viewed on the tail end of the drive from Melbourne, or by heading further afield and visiting the summit of Mount Macedon itself.
+The natural backdrop is equally pleasant as there’s plenty of natural bush land to navigate at leisure, while a simple stroll around Lake Daylesford is a tranquil spot for a hand-in-hand walking experience.
+The valleys of the Macedon Ranges also make for an impressive panorama that can be viewed on the tail end of the drive from Melbourne, or by heading further afield and visiting the summit itself.

-The Daylesford/Hepburn combo makes for an excellent choice for Melbournian couples looking for a relatively underrated destination that’s well within reach either for a day trip or overnight stay, with weather that generally trends towards less wet than Melbourne city, too.
+The Daylesford/Hepburn combo makes for an excellent choice for Melbourne couples looking for a relatively underrated destination that’s well within reach either for a day trip or overnight stay, with weather that generally trends towards less wet than Melbourne city, too.

 5. Adelaide Hills, SA

-Where is it?: 20 minute drive from Adelaide CBD
+Where is it?: 20 minutes drive from Adelaide CBD

 Most romantic places to stay: Adelaide Hills Country Cottages, Mount Lofty House, Thorngrove Manor Hotel, Amble at Hahndorf

-Residents of South Australia’s capital are fortunate in that those looking for a dose of travel romance aren’t subject to much of a journey in order to get it – the offerings of the Adelaide Hills are numerous for couples, and lie a mere 20 minute drive from the CBD.
+Residents of South Australia’s capital are fortunate in that those looking for a dose of travel romance aren’t subject to much of a journey in order to get it as the Adelaide Hills are perfect for couples and lie a mere 20 minutes drive from the CBD.

-Couples looking for a tourist town with a difference can pay a visit to Hahndorf and soon find themselves browsing stores featuring immaculately hand-crafted cuckoo clocks, dining on bratwurst sausages, or clinking a mug at a German-themed pub.
-Each of the towns are rich in architecture as well, and their historic buildings and enchanting manors and cottages conjure up imagery of fairytales.
+Couples looking for a tourist town with a difference can pay a visit to Hahndorf and soon find themselves browsing stores filled with immaculately handcrafted cuckoo clocks, biting into a bratwurst, or clinking a stein of beer at a German-themed pub.
+Each of the towns is rich in architecture as well, and their historic buildings, enchanting manors and cottages conjure up imagery of fairy tales.

-Add to all of the above the fact that the delights of the Barossa Valley await just on the Hills’ doorstep, quality wildlife attractions for animal-loving couples, Mount Lofty serving as a wonderful starting point with sweeping views, and it being an amazing region in which to enjoy a leisurely drive and stop at various highlights of your choosing, and you’ve got a flexible destination for romance in South Australia.
+Add to all of this the fact that the delights of the Barossa Valley await just on the Hills’ doorstep, quality wildlife attractions for animal-loving couples, Mount Lofty serving as a wonderful starting point with sweeping views, and it being an amazing region in which to enjoy a leisurely drive and stop at various highlights of your choosing, and you’ve got a flexible destination for romance in South Australia.

 4. Heart Reef, QLD